osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/metadata/metadata.md

 # Metadata

-If the metadataLevel is set to `Low`, `Medium`, or `High` in the [General configuration](xref:GeneralConfiguration), adapter streams created by the ingress components include the following metadata:
+If you set the `metadataLevel` to `Low`, `Medium`, or `High` in the [General configuration](xref:GeneralConfiguration), adapter streams created by the ingress components include the following metadata:

 ```code
   Datasource: {ComponentId}